wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 20 Near unto this place a few vessels of Columbia, commanded by the gallant Cassin, were hemmed in by about a score of the mighty ships of the king.

-21 Now the fighting vessels under Cassin were mostly small, and were called gunboats, and they were little more than half a score in number.
+21 Now the fighting vessels under Cassin were mostly small, and were called gun-boats, and they were little more than half a score in number.

 22 Howbeit, but a few days before they went against the Junon,* a strong ship of Britain, and compelled her to depart from before the mouths of the destroying engines.

+* British frigate Junon.

 23 But the island was defenceless ; and there came to protect it an hundred brave seamen from the gun-boats, and an hundred and fifty valiant men from the Constellation a fighting ship of the United States.

-* British frigate Junon.

 [118]